IOLTA Compliance Software

 What Is IOLTA Compliance?

-Every law firm that holds client funds must maintain IOLTA compliance.
+Every firm that holds client funds must comply.
 Most do it with spreadsheets.
-That's the problem.

 Three-Way Reconciliation